Remembering John Lewis, rights icon and 'American hero'

 Lewis refused to attend Donald Trump’s inauguration, saying he didn’t consider him a “legitimate president” because Russians had conspired to get him elected.
 When Trump later complained about immigrants from “s---hole countries,” Lewis declared, “I think he is a racist ... we have to try to stand up and speak up and not try to sweep it under the rug.”

-Trump ordered flags at half-staff at the White House and all federal public buildings and grounds, including embassies abroad and all military posts and naval stations, throughout the day Saturday.
+Trump on Saturday ordered flags at half-staff at the White House and all federal public buildings and grounds, including embassies abroad and all military posts and naval stations, until the end of the day.

-“Saddened to hear the news of civil rights hero John Lewis passing.
-Melania and I send our prayers to he and his family," Trump said via Twitter.
+Lewis said he’d been arrested 40 times in the 1960s, five more as a congressman.
+At 78, he told a rally he’d do it again to help reunite immigrant families separated by the Trump administration.

+“There cannot be any peace in America until these young children are returned to their parents and set all of our people free,” Lewis said.
+“If we fail to do it, history will not be kind to us,” he shouted.
+“I will go to the border.
+I’ll get arrested again.
+If necessary, I’m prepared to go to jail.”

 Lewis announced in late December 2019 that he had been diagnosed with advanced pancreatic cancer.